+UHS has two 5-year renewal options at fair market value lease rates (2022 through 2031) related to the Southwest Healthcare System, Inland Valley Campus property.
 As previously disclosed, a wholly-owned subsidiary of UHS has notified us that it is planning to terminate the existing lease on Southwest Healthcare System, Inland Valley Campus, upon the scheduled expiration of the current lease term on December 31, 2021.
 As permitted pursuant to the terms of the lease, UHS has the right to purchase the leased property at its appraised fair market value at the end of the existing lease term.
-However, UHS has proposed exchanging potential substitution properties, with an aggregate fair market value substantially equal to that of Southwest Healthcare System, Inland Valley Campus, in return for the real estate assets of the Inland Valley Campus.
-The proposed substitution properties consist of one acute care hospital (including a behavioral health pavilion) and a newly constructed behavioral health hospital.
-The Independent Trustees of the Board, as well as the UHS Board of Directors, have approved the proposed property substitution subject to satisfactory due diligence and completion of definitive agreements.
-The effective date of the property substitution is expected to coincide with the scheduled lease maturity date of December 31, 2021.
-Pursuant to the terms of the lease on the Inland Valley Campus, we earned \$2.2 million of lease revenue during the six-month period ended June 30, 2021 (\$1.3 million in base rental and \$892,000 in bonus rental) and \$4.4 million of lease revenue during the year ended December 31, 2020 (\$2.6 million in base rental and \$1.8 million in bonus rental).
+However, UHS has agreed to exchange, and lease back from us, substitution properties with an aggregate fair market value substantially equal to that of Southwest Healthcare System, Inland Valley Campus, in return for the real estate assets of the Inland Valley Campus.
+The substitution properties consist of one acute care hospital (including a behavioral health pavilion) and a newly constructed behavioral health hospital.
+The Independent Trustees of our Board, as well as the UHS Board of Directors, have approved these transactions subject to satisfactory completion of definitive agreements, which are in progress.
+The effective date of the transactions is expected to coincide with the scheduled lease maturity date of December 31, 2021.
+Pursuant to the terms of the lease on the Inland Valley Campus, we earned \$3.4 million of lease revenue during the nine-month period ended September 30, 2021 (\$2.0 million in base rental and \$1.8 million in bonus rental) and \$4.4 million of lease revenue during the year ended December 31, 2020 (\$2.6 million in base rental and \$1.8 million in bonus rental).

-In July, 2021, we entered into an agreement whereby we will purchase the 5% minority ownership interest held by a third-party member in Grayson Properties, LP which owns the Texoma Medical Plaza, an MOB located in Denison, Texas.
+Subsequent to September 30, 2021, we purchased the 5% minority ownership interest held by a third-party member in Grayson Properties, LP which owns the Texoma Medical Plaza, an MOB located in Denison, Texas for approximately \$3.1 million.
 The MOB is located on the campus of Texoma Medical Center, a hospital that is owned and operated by a wholly-owned subsidiary of UHS.
-The transaction is expected to occur on or before August 31, 2021 and upon completion of the minority ownership purchase we will own 100% of LP.
-A third-party appraisal will be completed to determine the fair value of the property.
+A third-party appraisal was completed to determine the fair value of the property.
+As a result of this minority ownership purchase during the fourth quarter of 2021, we subsequently own 100% of the LP and we will therefore begin consolidating this LP effective with the purchase date.
 We do not expect a material impact on our net income as a result of the consolidation of this LP subsequent to the transaction.
+Please see Note 5 for additional disclosure surrounding this transaction.